-First lets talk a little bit about fingerspelling, what is it use and function within BSL.
+First, let’s talk a little bit about fingerspelling, what are its use and its function within BSL.

-Fingerspelling is a grammatical function within BSL that is used for spelling out names if people and places.
+Fingerspelling is a grammatical function within BSL used to spell out the names of people and places.
 It can also be used when the signer does not know the sign for that particular word.
-There are also many signs within BSL that use a letter of the fingerspelling alphabet to start off the word such as ‘gold’ and ‘silver’.
+Many signs within BSL use a letter of the fingerspelling alphabet to start off the word, such as ‘gold’ and ‘silver’.

 FACT: Some of the older generation of Deaf people use more fingerspelling than signs!

-Just to clarify, in BSL there is a sign for almost every word, and it is more efficient that fingerspelling every word.
+Just to clarify, in BSL, there is a sign for almost every word, which is more efficient than fingerspelling every word.

 Right….on to terptree’s top tips!